RRZE-HPC/likwid/doc/archs/westmereex.md

 <H1>Counters available for one hardware thread per socket</H1>
 \anchor WESEX_MBOX
 <H2>MBOX counters</H2>
-<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the memory controllers in the Uncore.
+<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the memory controllers in the uncore.
 The description from Intel&reg;:<BR>
 <I>The memory controller interfaces to the Intel&reg; 7500 Scalable Memory Buffers and translates read and write commands into specific Intel&reg; Scalable Memory Interconnect (Intel&reg; SMI) operations.
 Intel SMI is based on the FB-DIMM architecture, but the Intel 7500 Scalable Memory Buffer is not an AMB2 device and has significant exceptions to the FB-DIMM2 architecture.
 The memory controller also provides a variety of RAS features, such as ECC, memory scrubbing, thermal throttling, mirroring, and DIMM sparing.
 Each socket has two independent memory controllers, and each memory controller has two Intel SMI channels that operate in lockstep.
 </I><BR>
 The Intel&reg; Westmere EX microarchitecture has 2 memory controllers, each with 6 general-purpose counters.
 They are exposed through the MSR interface to the operating system kernel.
 The MBOX and RBOX setup routines are taken from Likwid 3, they are not as flexible as the newer setup routines but programming of the MBOXes and RBOXes is tedious for Westmere EX.
 It is not possible to specify a FVID (Fill Victim Index) for the MBOX or IPERF option for RBOXes.